-Kenya is one of the best countries in Africa for backpacking and to spend 2 weeks in Kenya is a good enough time for backpacking around to get a taste of the place, although you certainly would be a bit rushed to do so.
+Backpacking Kenya on a budget is one of the best in Africa for it and to spend two weeks in Kenya is a good enough time for backpacking around to get a taste of the place.
+Although you certainly would be a bit rushed to do so.

-The average traveller that I met there had around 2 weeks to travel in the country so I thought I would put this itinerary together for those with a similar time scale.
+The average traveller that I met there had around two weeks to travel in the country so I thought I would put this itinerary together for those with a similar time scale.